(Image credit: Sharalee Chwaliszewski)

 Blended editing combines elements of

-copy editing;
+• copy editing;

-structural or developmental editing, which focuses on the structure, logic, and overall flow of a piece.
+• structural or developmental editing, which focuses on the organization, logic, and overall flow of a piece.
 Importantly, developmental editing is not wholesale rewriting, co-writing, or ghostwriting.
 A developmental editor makes suggestions about high-level changes to a manuscript’s content and organization, but it’s the author’s job to decide whether and how to integrate those.

 I typically don’t proofread texts for individual clients, though I will do so for presses.
 For quality assurance reasons, it’s often best for proofreading to be done by someone who is not the author or editor, and who can look at a text with fresh eyes.
 If you are a scholar who needs proofreading services in addition to editing ones, I’ll be happy to refer you to colleagues who do that work.